tvcsantos/pulse/README.md

 * +LED connection of red led attached to resistor R2
 * -LED connection of red led attached to ground

 Note that instead of using only one LED for each light you can use relays to trigger sources that need more than 5v. (e.g. 12v DC led strip, 12v DC horn).
-For more information on how to connect relays to arduino please see http://playground.arduino.cc/uploads/Learning/relays.pdf
+For more information on how to connect relays to arduino please refer to [Relays](relays.pdf).

 ## Copyright